m00se-3/ProtoMapper/README.md

 If you are interested in seeing this project grow, please give the repository a star.

-For inquiries about the project, you can contact me via the email address on my Github profile.
+For inquiries about the project, you can contact me via the email address on my GitHub profile.

 ---